 AI Search Conversion Rates for E-Commerce: Every Data Point in One Place (2025-2026)

-The conversion rate data for AI search referral traffic has been scattered across a dozen studies, blog posts, and conference decks.
-This page consolidates every publicly available data point into one reference so you can stop piecing together screenshots and start modeling revenue impact.
+The conversion-rate data for AI search referral traffic has been scattered across a dozen studies, blog posts, and conference decks for over a year.
+I got tired of piecing it together from screenshots, so this page consolidates every publicly available data point into one reference - so you can stop hunting and start modeling actual revenue impact.

-Bottom line: AI search traffic converts higher than organic in most studies, carries a lower average order value in at least one large dataset, and still represents roughly 1% of total site traffic.
-But that 1% is growing at four-digit year-over-year rates, and early movers are already attributing meaningful revenue to the channel.
+Here's the bottom line up front: AI search traffic converts higher than organic in most studies, carries a lower average order value in at least one large dataset, and still sits at roughly 1% of total site traffic.
+But that 1% is growing at four-digit year-over-year rates, and the early movers are already attributing real revenue to it.
+Don't let the small base fool you into ignoring the slope.

 Conversion rate benchmarks by platform

-The numbers below come from four independent sources, each with different methodologies.
-They agree directionally: AI referral traffic converts at a higher rate than traditional organic search.
-They disagree on magnitude, which tells you the gap is real but context-dependent.
+The numbers below come from four independent sources with different methodologies.
+They agree on direction: AI referral traffic converts higher than traditional organic.
+They disagree on magnitude - which tells you the gap is real but context-dependent, not a single tidy multiplier you can quote in a deck.

 ChatGPT: 31% higher than non-branded organic

-Search Engine Land analyzed e-commerce traffic across 94 brands and found that ChatGPT referral traffic converts at 1.81% versus 1.39% for non-branded organic search — a 31% lift (Search Engine Land, 2025).
-This is the most methodologically conservative number in the dataset because it compares against non-branded organic specifically, stripping out the inflated conversion rates of branded queries where purchase intent is already established.
+Search Engine Land analyzed e-commerce traffic across 94 brands and found ChatGPT Shopping referral traffic converts at 1.81% versus 1.39% for non-branded organic - a 31% lift (Search Engine Land, 2025).
+This is the most conservative number in the whole dataset, and that's exactly why I lead with it: it compares against non-branded organic specifically, stripping out the inflated rates of branded queries where intent is already locked in.

 Semrush: LLM visitors convert at 4.4x the organic rate

-Semrush’s analysis of LLM-referred traffic found that visitors arriving from large language models convert at 4.4 times the rate of traditional organic search visitors (Semrush, 2025).
-This is the highest multiplier in any published study.
-The likely explanation: LLM users who click through to a site have already received a curated recommendation.
-They arrive with higher intent than someone scanning ten blue links.
+Semrush's analysis of LLM-referred traffic found visitors arriving from large language models convert at 4.4 times the rate of traditional organic visitors (Semrush, 2025).
+Highest multiplier in any published study.
+The explanation that holds up: an LLM user who clicks through has already been handed a curated recommendation.
+They show up with intent a ten-blue-links scanner doesn't have.

-Perplexity referral traffic converts at 10.5%, compared to 1.76% for Google organic — roughly a 6x multiplier (Adweek, 2025).
-This is the outlier, but it makes structural sense.
-Perplexity surfaces far fewer links per response than Google, so each click carries disproportionate intent.
-The user has already decided the recommended product or page is worth visiting.
+Perplexity referral traffic converts at 10.5% against 1.76% for Google organic - roughly a 6x multiplier (Adweek, 2025).
+This is the outlier, but structurally it makes sense.
+Perplexity surfaces far fewer links per response than Google, so every click carries disproportionate intent - the user already decided the recommended thing was worth visiting before they clicked.

 The comparison table